 You’ve gotten to know Tom Morris Jr. as an analyst on Live PD, but he may have already been a familiar face from his years as a senior correspondent and producer for America’s Most Wanted (AMW).
-He’s come full circle with his new gig, hosting Live PD: Wanted, which premieres October 17 at 10/9c on A&E.
+He’s come full circle with his new gig, hosting Live PD: Wanted.

-A&E Real Crime spoke with Morris about his unexpected career path and how he landed as the host of a third show that brings together TV viewers and the law enforcement.
+A&E True Crime spoke with Morris about his unexpected career path and how he landed as the host of a third show that brings together TV viewers and the law enforcement.

 How did your career first get off the ground?

 I started in college as a news writer—an intern—at a local ABC affiliate, in Norfolk, Virginia.
 I went to D.C. right out of college, into the White House press corps.
 Initially I was a courier, running video tapes from the crews at the White House and on the Hill back to the National Press Building, to the Bureau.